 What is Ghee?

 ghee

-However, the thing is that not everyone knows about Ghee.
+However, the thing is that not Ghee.
 And in this article, I am going to answer what Ghee is and a few other related questions.
 So let’s head into the topic without wasting much of the time:

+What is Ghee?